 Skijoring (Dog-Assisted, Cross-Country Skiing)

-Seasonal permits are available for sale at the Government Center, 2nd Floor, M-F, from 8:00 a.m. to 4:00 p.m., Northwest Outlet, 1814 Belknap Street, and by envelope at the self-service kiosk at the trail head with a 3-5 day turnaround.You must be age 65 to qualify for a senior pass.
+Once the trails officially open, seasonal permits are available for sale at the Government Center, 2nd Floor, M-F, from 8:00 a.m. to 4:00 p.m., Northwest Outlet, 1814 Belknap Street and by envelope at the self-service kiosk at the trail head with a 3-5 day turnaround.You must be age 65 to qualify for a senior pass.

 |Season Permit Fees